This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The USS North Carolina has a permanent home in Wilmington and is one of the top North Carolina attractions.

 It was the first of ten battleships to join the American fleet in WWII.
-She was considered the world’s greatest sea weapon and you can wader through the ship to see the sailor’s and officer’s quarters and mess hall as well as the vast amount of weaponry and guns on the expansive deck.
+She was considered the world’s greatest navy ship and you can wader through the ship to see the sailor’s and officer’s quarters and mess hall as well as the vast amount of artillery on the expansive deck.

 13. Visit Cape Hatteras National Seashore (and the lighthouses)